Eating our own dog food: How we redesigned Sulu.io with Headless Sulu and Remix

 Design systems and atomic design patterns also come more naturally.
 Building from atoms (buttons, inputs) to molecules (search bars, cards) to organisms (headers, content sections) feels intuitive when each level represents an actual React component.
 This systematic approach to interface development is exactly what React was designed for.

-There's a widespread belief that going headless automatically delivers better performance.
-We need to be precise here: which performance are we talking about?
+There’s a widespread belief that going headless automatically delivers better performance.
+We need to be precise here: Which performance are we talking about?
 Response times?
 Development velocity?
 User experience?

-Let's examine response times first.
-Headless setups introduce more moving parts — separate backend and frontend services, API calls, multi-layer caching, and complex deployment pipelines.
+Let’s examine response times first.
+Headless setups introduce more moving parts: separate backend and frontend services, API calls, multi-layer caching, and complex deployment pipelines.
 Each request travels through more layers than traditional setups, and every additional hop introduces latency.

 We experienced this reality firsthand.
 Without proper HTTP caching strategies, our headless architecture wasn’t viable at scale.
 Our performance only improved through deliberate implementation of API response caching, HTML caching, and CDN strategies working together.
 The same optimization principles apply to traditional server-rendered websites.

-Development velocity?
-That depends entirely on your team's expertise and how you structure your workflow.
 User experience improvements?
 Possibly, but modern approaches like Symfony UX with Turbo can deliver similar interactive experiences through traditional server-rendered architecture.

-Deployment Complexity
+Deployment complexity

 Caching strategy also required more thought.
-Where traditional Sulu offered straightforward caching through the framework or simple Varnish setup, our headless architecture now demands careful orchestration of API response caching, HTML caching for the frontend, and cache invalidation across both levels.
+Where traditional Sulu offered straightforward caching through the framework or a simple Varnish setup, our headless architecture now demands careful orchestration of API response caching, HTML caching for the frontend, and cache invalidation across both levels.

-The Traditional Symfony/Twig Alternative
+The traditional Symfony/Twig alternative

 Recent projects using Symfony UX with well-structured Twig components demonstrate that the traditional approach often provides exactly what projects need.
 Symfony UX has evolved dramatically, bringing Stimulus, Turbo, and Live Components that make server-side rendering more dynamic and interactive than ever.

-Why This Matters for Sulu Users
+Why this matters for Sulu users

 Go headless when you have: